How to Plan a Day Trip to London

 Enjoy London’s nightlife

-Once you’ve found somewhere for dinner (there are literally thousands of places to choose from), make the most of the fact you’re in the UK’s capital by soaking up London’s nightlife.
-From mega-clubs like the Ministry of Sound (with four dance flours, five separate rooms and four bars) through to smaller but very-popular places like Cargo (putting on a wide range of music and offering free entry before 10pm), you’re spoilt for choice when it comes to dancing the night away.
+Once you’ve found somewhere for dinner, like the popular Turkish restaurant The Mantl or The Ivy which offers traditional British cuisine, make the most of the fact you’re in the UK’s capital by soaking up London’s nightlife.
+From mega-clubs like the Ministry of Sound (with four dance floors, five separate rooms, and four bars) to smaller but very popular places like Cargo (offering a wide range of music and free entry before 10pm), you’re spoilt for choice when it comes to dancing the night away.
+London’s nightlife has something for everyone!

 Catch the last train home